MangDL/MangDL/docs/INSTALLATION.md

 - After the command has finished running, install the rest of the prerequisites by running the following command:

     ```
+    choco install python
     choco install git -params '"/GitAndUnixToolsOnPath"'
     choco install 7zip.install
     ```

+- And you're done!
+Proceed now to [setup](README.md#setup) to install this project.

 ## [Mac](https://www.apple.com/mac/)